stoyan-stoyanov/vibeflow/docs/Testing.md

 pytest
 ```

 You will see one test pass and one test fail.
-The passing test generates and caches the `add` function, while the failing test demonstrates that `@yolo_test` catches the failure and removes the function from the cache.
+The passing test generates and caches the `add` function, while the failing test demonstrates that `@vibe_test` catches the failure and removes the function from the cache.

-After running the tests, your `yolo.cache.json` file will be clean, containing no trace of the faulty function, but it will be ready for future successful runs.
+After running the tests, your `vibe.cache.json` file will be clean, containing no trace of the faulty function, but it will be ready for future successful runs.